 - Do not possess lungs since they respire through their skin.

 - Since they cannot produce their own food, Invertebrates are heterotrophic.

 - Reproduction occurs through fission of gametes.

 Invertebrates involve all the animals that do not come under vertebrates group.
 There are mainly four kinds of invertebrates as listed below by Phylum.

 Every group has its own characteristics and adaptations.

 Arthropods are animals that do not have a segmented body.
 Their bodies are bilaterally symmetrical with a strong exoskeleton.
 Arthropods are capable of adapting to different environments quickly.
-Examples of Arthropods are Scorpion, Honeybee and Bugs.
+Examples of Arthropods are Scorpions, Honey Bees, and Spiders.

-These animals do not have segmented body, unlike arthropods.
+These animals do not have the segmented body, unlike arthropods.
 Mollusca skin consists of a mantle that releases a shell.
-Their skin is soft and mostly found in sea water and fresh water.
-Examples for Mollusca are Octopus, Snail and Oyster.
+Their skin is soft and mostly found in seawater and fresh water.
+Examples of Mollusca are Octopus, Snail, and Oyster.

 The group of Annelids has many worms.
 Their bodies are segmented and consist of 3 layers and hence called as Triploblastic animals.
 Triploblastic refers to having 3 layers as inner skin, middle skin and outer skin.

 The bodies of Coelenterates are radially symmetrical.
 They are opened to the external atmosphere through the external atmosphere.
-These animals are diploblastic which means that their bodies comprise of 2 layers known as Endoderm Skin and Ectoderm Skin.
-Examples of Coelenterates are Hydra, Jellyfish and Coral.
+These animals are diploblastic which means that their bodies comprise 2 layers known as Endoderm Skin and Ectoderm Skin.
+Examples of Coelenterates are Hydra, Jellyfish, and Coral.